 As Nina's mind (and body) begins to unravel before our eyes, Black Swan enters a paranoid, half whispered nightmare of a world which has nods to Polanski's Rosemary's Baby in the way that it leaves the audience with an almost sickening feeling of dread and Nina with no sense of her own reality.
 As the pace quickens and each ballerina's twists and turns are held lovingly by Aronofsky's eye, the film culminates into a dizzying and thrilling final 20 minutes that is all at once outlandish, OTT and utterly captivating from beginning to end.

+Everything about Black Swan works.
+The pacing is perfect, all the performances hit the right note and Aronofsky has created a film which will be regarded as a classic for a long time to come.
 This really is a director at the very top of his game in almost every respect.
 As with his previous films there are horrific elements that will leave your average Royal Opera House goer spitting out their expensive red, but as a film about the degradation of a human being in their pursuit of perfection it manages to achieve that with a staggering arrogance and swagger.

 UK Release: 21st January 2011